jsabrokwah/photo-sharing-app/mplementation-journey.md

 ## Building PillowLayer for AWS Lambda

-This guide explains how to build a PillowLayer for AWS Lambda using Docker with Python 3.9.
+This guide explains how to build a PillowLayer for AWS Lambda using Docker with Python 3.9 runtime.

 ## Prerequisites